doerlbh/Code_testing_2014_2015_2016/README.md

 # coding_testing
 Storing some old coding attempts
+by Baihan Lin, University of Washington